Dispersion Loss Counteracts Embedding Condensation and Improves Generalization in Small Language Models: Empirical Results

-Although the absolute gains are modest, the improvements are consistent and systematic, supporting the link between reduced condensation and improved generalization.
-The proposed dispersion loss achieves the strongest and most stable performance across tasks compared to alternative formulations, providing the highest average improvement over multiple model sizes~(Table~\ref{tab:results_midtraining}).
+Models mid-trained with dispersion loss consistently outperform those trained with the default loss, yielding improvements across most tasks and model sizes.
+Although the absolute gains are modest, they are systematic and consistent, further supporting the link between reduced condensation and improved generalization.
+Among all compared methods, the proposed dispersion loss delivers the strongest and most stable performance across tasks, achieving the highest average improvement across multiple model sizes~(Table~\ref{tab:results_midtraining}).
+Interestingly, active forgetting~\cite{active_forgetting} is also fairly competitive, despite not being originally designed for this purpose.

-Although the three alternative formulations (decorrelation, $\ell_2$-repel, and orthogonalization) also yield gains in some settings, they are generally less stable or slightly weaker on average, motivating our focus on the canonical dispersion loss in subsequent experiments.
+The three alternative formulations of dispersion loss also yield gains in some settings, but are generally less stable or slightly weaker on average, motivating our focus on the canonical dispersion loss in subsequent experiments. $\ell_2$-repel is the most volatile, likely due to the fragile balance between pairwise dispersion and norm regularization: if the former dominates, the norm explodes; if the latter dominates, the result is collapse rather than dispersion.
+Decorrelation is less effective than dispersion loss likely because it penalizes feature-channel correlations and is less direct than reducing angular alignment.
+Orthogonalization is also less flexible, as it does not incentivize angular separation beyond 90 degrees.